PreSales & Sales Career Coaching

 First, you can reach out to professionals in your desired field.
 Use LinkedIn to connect with the right people who can help you in your journey.

-Lastly, keep in touch with your new connection.
+Finally, keep in touch with your new connection.
 For example, you can engage in their posts or content on LinkedIn.
 You can also share the results of the action you took based on their advice.
-Doing this makes the person more likely to support you when you have a request.
+Doing this makes the person more likely to support you when you have future requests.

 How to Prepare for a Tech Sales Job and Stand Out?